morganney/vite-plugin-specifier/README.md

   syntaxError?: {
     code: string
     reasonCode: string
-    pos: number
-    loc: Position
   }
 }
 ```

 Used to modify the emitted build files, for instance to change their file extensions.
-Receives a record `{ [filename: string]: string | UpdateError }` mapping the filenames from the emitted build, to their updated source code string, or an object describing an error that occured.
+Receives a `BundleRecords` object mapping the filenames from the emitted build, to their updated source code string, or an object describing an error that occured.

+Setting this option to `true` will use a default writer that writes the updated source code back to the original filename.